dgosselin-p4/deployment/cluster_install/README.md

 This is Paradigm4's cluster installer.

-This shell script along with supporting scripts installs and sets up a SciDB cluster from any machine acting as an installer.
+This shell script along with supporting scripts installs and sets up a SciDB cluster from the coordinator node.
 It is driven from your SciDB configuration file.
 There is a "configurator" in the Paradigm4 GitHub (https://github.com/Paradigm4/configurator) to create your own SciDB configuration file.